Dessy-tom/furima-35674/README.md

 | item   | string |             |

 ## Association
-- belong_to :users
+- belong_to :user
-- belong_to :items
+- belong_to :item
 - has_one :destination